top of page

 • What is an Adjusted Fee?

-Adjusted Fee is an option when a person: cannot afford current market rates for therapy lacks adequate health insurance coverage opts out of using insurance and cannot afford current market rates for therapy.
-Does not qualify for Open Path (see above) If this fits your financial circumstance, please share when requesting and/or during your consultation.
+Adjusted Fee is an option when a person: cannot afford current market rates for therapy lacks adequate health insurance coverage seeks traditional Couples Therapy or Family Therapy opts out of using insurance and cannot afford current market rates for therapy.
+Does not qualify for Open Path If any of these fit your financial circumstance, please share when requesting an appointment and/or during your consultation.
+More information will be shared regarding the affordable adjusted fee rates to serious inquiries only. *If serious interest email as soon as possible: info@savvyintuitionllc.com

 • What are the benefits in being a Self-Pay client?